 It’s important for brands to be visible to their customers and follow advertising trends.
-There are many effective marketing strategies that brands are used to: TV ads, outdoor advertising, endorsements, sponsorship, and many more old-fashioned ways.
+There are many effective marketing channels for brands: TV, outdoor advertising, endorsements, sponsorship.

 Why should brands go mobile?

 First of all, such growth is related to the growth of the mobile audience itself.
 A lot of experts say that the era of mobile applications is ending and new technologies are replacing apps.
 Perhaps.
-But for the moment, we’re far away from a total app fadeaway.
-Now, conversely, we’re seeing the growth of mobile app usage.
-And if you’re still not among those who exploit the capacity of this platform for marketing, it’s time to think about its effectiveness.
+But for the moment, apps are far from fading away.
+Conversely, we’re seeing the growth of mobile app usage.
+And if you’re still not among those who exploit this platform for marketing, it’s time to think about its effectiveness.

-Smartphones are the one place where you can find everyone in your target audience.
-Therefore, why don’t you use the opportunity to reach mobile app consumers?
+Smartphones are the one niche where you can find everyone in your target audience.
+Why not use the opportunity to reach your customers with a mobile app?

-With mobile apps, brands can enhance their customers’ offline experiences, connect with their loyal audiences, and drive ecommerce sales.
-According to Ipsos, 52 percent of those who regularly use a branded app are more likely to buy that brand’s products.
+With mobile apps, brands can enhance their customers’ offline experiences, connect with their loyal audiences, and boost sales.
+According to a recent report by CodeBroker, 75 percent of consumers will engage more with loyalty programs that provide rewards in a mobile-friendly way.

-Five benefits of mobile platforms as marketing tools
+Five major benefits of mobile platforms as marketing tools

-Marketing agencies are constantly looking for new platforms through which to advertise brands or at least place logos.
-Now imagine that every time users unlock their phones they see the logo of your brand.
-By increasing your brand’s visibility, you increase your customer base.
+Marketing agencies are constantly looking for new platforms through which to advertise brands — or at least place logos.
+Imagine that every time users unlock their phones they see your brand’s logo.
+By increasing your brand’s visibility, you can increase your customer base.

-Since your application (hopefully) solves a problem for your users, they are more likely to share their data with you.
-You don’t need to send them an email asking them to fill out a form for a bonus or something.
+Since your application (hopefully) solves a problem for your users, they’re more likely to share their data with you.
+You don’t need to send an email asking users to fill out a form for a bonus.
 Your application itself is already a bonus, so it’s easier for you to get data about your users’ preferences.

 Methods of collecting data depend on the type of app, but there are several basic options: